kelyan-hangard/BSA_arbitrage_bot/README.md

 ## Disclaimer

-This tool is for educational purposes and should be used with caution.
+This tool should be used with caution.
 Cryptocurrency trading involves significant risk, and the authors are not liable for any financial losses incurred while using this software.